Integral-Technology-Solutions/keycloak-fapi/README.md

 1. Open https://localhost:8443
 2. Choose **FAPI-RW-ID2: with private key and mtls holder of key Test Plan** in test plans
-3. Click `JSON` tab and paste content of [fapi-conformance-suite-configs/fapi-rw-id2-with-private-key-RS256-PS256.json](./fapi-conformance-suite-configs/fapi-rw-id2-with-private-key-RS256-PS256.json).
+3. Click `JSON` tab and paste content of [./keycloak-fapi-conformance-suite/fapi-conformance-suite-configs/fapi-rw-id2-with-private-key-RS256-PS256.json](./keycloak-fapi-conformance-suite/fapi-conformance-suite-configs/fapi-rw-id2-with-private-key-RS256-PS256.json).
 4. Click `Start Test Plan` button and follow the instructions.
 To proceed with the tests, You can authenticate using `john` account with password `john`.

 **Note: There is a known issue when using PS256/ES256 as request object signature alg.
 To proceed with all the test cases, we need to use RS256 instead of them currently.**

-## How to deploy the servers on the internet
+## How to deploy the servers on the internet TBC

 If you would like to deploy on the internet, follow instructions below which use Amazon Linux 2 on Amazaon EC2 as an example.